mydumper/mydumper_docs/files.rst

 Output Files
 ============

-:program:`mydumper` generates several files during the generation of the dump.
-Many of these are for the table data itself since every table has at least one file.
+:program:`mydumper` generates 3 main types of files during the generation of the dump:

+* Metadata
+* Schema
+* Data

 Metadata
 --------